-Being a new puppy mom is a lot like being the mom of a newborn – you get up frequently throughout the night, your little pup solely depends on you, and, just like a baby, you follow your pup around to make sure they aren’t getting into any mischief.
+Being a new puppy mom is a lot like being the mom of a toddler – you get up frequently throughout the night, your little pup solely depends on you, and you follow your pup around to make sure they aren’t getting into any mischief.
 The benefits far outweigh the negatives though.
 I mean, puppy breath… need I say more?!
 It’s a very good idea to puppy-proof your home before you bring your new bundle of joy home.
-I’m sharing all my tips today!
+I’m sharing all my puppy-proofing tips today!

 Puppies LOVE cords, so this one is a big one.
 Sassy was constantly trying to chew on our phone charging cords, so we had to move them to the kitchen counter where she couldn’t reach them.
 She also was a fan of our lamp’s cord.
 We couldn’t really hide it, so we just had to keep an eye on her.